fionanealon/iris-data-set-project/README.md

 #### Histograms

-Histograms provide a visual interpretation of numerical univariate data by indicating the number of data points that lie within a range of values.
+Histograms provide a visualisation of numerical, univariate data by indicating the number of data points that lie within a range of values.
 These range of of values are called classes or bins.
 The frequency of the data that falls in each class is depicted by the use of a bar.
 The higher that the bar is, the greater the frequency of data values in that bin.
-Bar chart for continuous data values.
+It can also be described as a bar chart for continuous data values.
+[Ref: Histogram](https://en.wikipedia.org/wiki/Histogram).

  #### Summary of python files uploaded to project repository to output a histogram
 1. sepallengthhist.py  - A python file to output a histogram of sepal length